Kushal-kothari/kk5268_tailrecursion/README.md

 # Recursion in Programming: Exploring Tail and Non-Tail Recursion

+For report: refer pdf in the Github Link

 This repository contains implementations of factorial functions using both non-tail and tail recursion in Common Lisp and Python.
 The purpose of these implementations is to explore and understand how each programming language handles recursion and to determine which one supports tail recursion optimization.

 ## Implementations